Eating for Healthy Pregnant Women/Ngā Kai Totika mā te Wahine Hapū

 * Note that these foods are safe to eat if heated thoroughly until piping hot, that is, above 70°C.

-For more information and the most up-to-date list of high-risk foods to avoid, consult the MPI Food Safety resource Food Safety in Pregnancy.
-This can be viewed at www.foodsmart.govt.nz.
-Alternatively, contact MPI Food Safety freephone 0800 693 721 or your LMC for more information.
+For more information and the most up-to-date list of high-risk foods to avoid, consult the MPI website (www.mpi.govt.nz) or https://www.mpi.govt.nz/dmsdocument/3675-Food-Safety-in-Pregnancy.
+Alternatively, contact MPI Food Safety Freephone 0800 008 333 or your LMC for more information.

 - Sandwiches: Use a variety of fillings such as banana, yeast extract spread, hard cheese, baked beans, jam or peanut butter.
 Try different bases, for example, wholegrain bread rolls, rēwena bread, crackers, rice cakes, crumpets, pita bread, muffins and baked bread fingers.